CitizenHealth/COVIDx/README.md

 Please branch off of `develop` if you're working on new features.

-Deployment from scratch
+Build & Deployment from scratch
 --
-1. Clone github repo, make sure all dependencies are installed
+Pre-requisite: Be added to the Firebase project if not already

-2. Be added to the firebase project if not already
+1. Clone github repo
-3. Run "firebase init"
+2. Run: yarn install
-4. Run "firebase deploy"
+3. Run: yarn deploy

 How to Contribute
 ---